 Appoint a registered agent

 The person who handles tax and legal documents for your business is referred to as a registered agent required for legal business entities.
-They are also referred to as resident or statutory agents.
+They are also referred to as a resident or statutory agents.
 Most states require LLCs, nonprofits, and corporations to have them.

 Get an employer identification number (EIN)